starkinfra/sdk-php/README.md

 print_r($log);
 ```

-## Credit Preview
+### Create CreditPreviews

-You can preview different types of credits before creating them (Currently we only have CreditNote previews):
+You can preview a credit operation before creating them (Currently we only have CreditNote / CCB previews):

-### Create CreditNotePreviews
-You can preview Credit Note before the creation of the CCB contracts:

 ```php
 use StarkInfra\CreditPreview;